- Do "D" grades transfer?

 You can apply for a fee waiver within the online application and be notified immediately whether you have qualified.
 You will need to provide your family's income and the number of people supported by that income.

-The University of California includes eight general campuses throughout the state: Berkeley, Davis, Irvine, Los Angeles, Merced, Riverside, San Diego, San Francisco, Santa Barbara, and Santa Cruz.
-All UC campuses, except Berkeley, operate on a quarter system.
+The University of California includes ten general campuses throughout the state: Berkeley, Davis, Irvine, Los Angeles, Merced, Riverside, San Diego, San Francisco, Santa Barbara, and Santa Cruz.
+All UC campuses operate on a quarter system, except Berkeley and Merced which operate on a semester system.
 A quarter is about 10 weeks long and the academic year is three quarters.
-At Berkeley, the academic year is two semesters, each 16 to 18 weeks long.
+At Berkeley and Merced, the academic year is two semesters, each 16 to 18 weeks long.

 The California State University is the largest four-year university in the country.
 More than 21,000 faculty teach over 370,000 students on 23 CSU campuses and seven off-campus centers extending from Humboldt Country in the north to San Diego in the south.